 So lets get started.

 Pull shot in general is quite straightforward , compared to other shots.
+Still it is one of the most effective foosball shooting techniques.
 The variance of where your opponent can shoot is lower (obviously), so, just in theory, this gives us a better chance for a block.
 Personally, when my opponents go to option is a pull shot instead of a snake (or a pin shot) I tend to feel about 20% more confident.
 Not saying that’s the factual truth, just the way I chose to perceive it .

 Bad news is that a proper pull shot is ‘unraceable’.
 Doesn’t mean you can’t block it, just that in a computer simulation a perfect shooter would score 100% of the time.
 Unless…